Prolomon/vastcom/README.md

-# React + Vite
+# Vast

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template for an ecommerce site for uploading goods and keping track of goods for a warehouse, shopping website backend, super market and many others.

 Currently, two official plugins are available: